 An important thing to remember is that both these fresh herbs should be added towards the end of your cook any time that heating is involved.

-When any of these herbs are overheated, it turns black and crispy and loses all its flavor.
-There might be few exceptions like the Holy basil, which actually releases flavor through heat.
+When any of these herbs are overheated, it turns black and crispy and loses all their flavor.
+There might be a few exceptions like the Holy basil, which actually releases flavor through heat.

 Substitutes: Can you replace basil and oregano with each other in cooking?

 While you can replace one herb with the other, it is important to keep in mind that both herbs have very different flavor profiles.